 Going forward, we can expect to see HR professionals become more strategic in their day to day.
 This change comes as technology helps to eliminate time-consuming admin tasks.
 There will also be many new roles created as businesses begin to see how HR strategy can create a competitive advantage.

+If you’re looking for HR and people management events to attend in 2020, you can view our handy calendar here.
 If you’re in a people management role and want to make 2020 the year you become more strategic, download our OKR ebook.
-It covers the ins and outs of setting up OKRs (Objectives and Key Results) in your business so you can align your company goals.
+It covers the ins and outs of setting up OKRs (Objectives and Key Results) in your business so you can align your company goals. [optin-monster-shortcode id=”pr3baovt56xx0r9maz88″]